 About This Site

 - What is WardMapsGifts.com?
-This is the replacement for our legacy website, www.WardMaps.com.
+This is the replacement for our legacy website www.WardMaps.com.
 Our legacy website was taken offline on 10.8.2020 and the domain www.WardMaps.com redirects to this site.

 - What CAN I purchase here?
 For every map listed on this site, fine art reproductions with or without framing can be purchased.
 Options for shipping or picking up maps/framed maps are provided.
 For every gift product listed on this site, each item can be purchased with either shipping or pick up options provided.

 - Conversely, what CAN I NOT purchase here?
 For many of our maps listed here, we have yet to coordinate inventory and pricing between our retail store, our legacy website, and this site.
 Hence, for the time being, WardMapsGifts may lack the ability to list and accept purchases for sole authentic antique maps.
 Of course, reproductions are always available for purchase.
 See bullet point immediately above this one.

 - How do I inquire about purchasing an antique map that I see listed either here or on your legacy website?
 Contact us and we'll confirm pricing and availability of any antique map listed.